Divorce Appeals in Wisconsin

 At Karp & Iancu S.C, we are one of the only family law firms in Wisconsin to have a dedicated in-house Appellate Practice Group consisting of four attorneys who:

-- have been lead counsel on nearly 40 cases in the Court of Appeals and Wisconsin Supreme Court.
+- have been lead counsel on dozens of cases in the Court of Appeals and Wisconsin Supreme Court.